 - Prostatectomy Gleason score of 9 or less;

 - No distant metastases, based upon the following minimum diagnostic workup:

-- A CT scan (with contrast if renal function is acceptable) or MRI of the abdomen and pelvis within 120 days prior to registration;
+- A CT scan of the pelvis (with contrast if renal function is acceptable; a noncontrast CT is permitted if the patient is not a candidate for contrast) or MRI of the pelvis within 120 days prior to registration;

 - Bone scan within 120 days prior to registration; if the bone scan is suspicious, a plain x-ray and/or MRI must be obtained to rule out metastasis.